 What Is the Book of Mormon?

-Reading its words can help us understand our purpose in life, answer important questions, and draw closer to Jesus Christ.
+Reading its words can help us draw closer to Jesus Christ and understand our purpose in life.

 The Book of Mormon contains God’s words

 The Book of Mormon contains sacred writings from followers of Jesus.
 Just like God spoke to Moses and Noah in the Bible, He also spoke to people in the Americas.
 These men, called prophets, wrote down God’s word.
 Their writings were eventually gathered into one book by a prophet named Mormon.

 God’s people have always been taught by living prophets.
 Like us today, the women and men of those times struggled with temptation, searched for wisdom, and led happier lives when they followed the teachings of Jesus Christ.
 We can recognize ourselves in their stories; inspired and inspiring spiritual records.
 The Book of Mormon is evidence that God loves all His children and is involved in their lives.
 It serves as a witness to the truths in the Bible and to the divinity and teachings of Jesus Christ.

 The Book of Mormon answers the big questions

 The Book of Mormon can help us understand the essential questions that we all have at some point:

 Is there life after death?

 What’s waiting for us on the other side?

 How can I find happiness and peace now?